 In the above example the Supervisor has evaluated, invalidated and only made general comments.
-The above may all be true but the Coach is not helped by the observations noted and the assignments do not pinpoint the major difficulty because the why for the upset has not been found.
+The above may all be true but the coach is not helped by the observations noted and the assignments do not pinpoint the major difficulty.

-The following would be a helpful Pink Sheet for the same situation:
+4. The following would be a HELPFUL Pink Sheet for the same situation: